Automattic/jetpack/docs/development-environment.md

 	```

 * ### Draft Mode
+	This is an experimental feature as of August 2021.

 	Are pre-commit and pre-push hooks slowing down a major refactor or draft PR?
 Run `jetpack draft enable` to make them less aggressive (they will still run, but won't block for warnings), and `jetpack draft disable` when you're ready for them again.

 ---